AngusDSR/AngusDSR/README.md

 🌍 Curently I'm based in London, UK

-🤓 After some self teaching I decided to push myself to learn more and am currently studying at Le Wagon
+🤓 After some self teaching I decided to push myself to have recently finished a fullstack web development bootcamp at [Le Wagon](https://github.com/lewagon)

+👋 I'm looking for my first opporunity as a web developer, [here's my LinkedIn for more](https://www.linkedin.com/in/angus-spawton-rice-7866762b/)

-⚡ Right now I'm learning Ruby on Rails, and enjoying it a lot
+⚡ Right now I'm learning more about Ruby on Rails and AWS

 📨 Reach out by email: adspawtonrice@gmail.com